multitudes/oldmultitudes.github.io/about.md

 My preferred languages include Swift, C, C++, full stack, front and back end with PHP, JS.
 I also love Python!

 I love specialty coffee and on the weekends you might see me on my bike going to look for coffee cuppings in town.

+Here you can see [my Portfolio](https://github.com/multitudes/portfolio) and my public repositories on [GitHub](https://github.com/multitudes/).

 Get in touch on [Linkedin](https://www.linkedin.com/in/laurentbrusa) or say hello on [twitter](https://twitter.com/wrmultitudes).